Medicare Advantage (Part C)

 Unlike Original Medicare, these plans include an annual maximum out-of-pocket limit.

-That limit protects you from unlimited exposure — but costs can vary during the year, which is why comparing plans with an independent Medicare agent matters.
+That limit protects you from unlimited exposure — but costs can vary during the year, which is why comparing plans with an independent Medicare advisor matters.

 Typical Benefits